 - Justice Related Services, which provide specialized service coordination and advocacy for individuals involved in the criminal justice system who have serious mental illness or co-occurring mental and substance use disorders.
-JRS serves individuals through: - o Mental Health Court, Drug Court, DUI Court and Veterans Court - A Diversion and Supports program that spans pre-arraignment through sentencing - o An IMPACT program that provides BH evaluations or schedules evaluations of parents and guardians who come before dependency judges, providing the adults with support in reaching their treatment goals - Justice Related State Support services for people who have served their maximum state sentence at a State Correctional Institution or who will be paroled and have an approved home plan - Diversion services, including diversion to the Central Recovery Center by CIT-trained officers and Probation - An outpatient-level treatment program based in the Allegheny County Jail, begun through a federal Justice Reinvestment grant and sustained by DHS - Expansion and maintenance of Medication Assisted Treatment services to incarcerated persons through collaboration with the Allegheny County Jail
+JRS serves individuals through: - o Mental Health Court, Drug Court, DUI Court and Veterans Court - A Diversion and Supports program that spans pre-arraignment through sentencing - An IMPACT program that provides BH evaluations or schedules evaluations of parents and guardians who come before dependency judges, providing the adults with support in reaching their treatment goals - Justice Related State Support services for people who have served their maximum state sentence at a State Correctional Institution or who will be paroled and have an approved home plan - Diversion services, including diversion to the Central Recovery Center by CIT-trained officers. - An outpatient-level treatment program based in the Allegheny County Jail, begun through a federal Justice Reinvestment grant and sustained by DHS. - Working to implement a jail-based competency restoration program - Expanding Medication Assisted Treatment services to incarcerated persons